Deer season means the kitchen is open for business.

-Once again, you will have bacon around your whole backstrap; we just left half undone to show you what it should look like underneath.
+Once again, you'll have bacon around your whole backstrap; we just left half undone to show you what it should look like underneath.

-Now, it is time to add the last seasonings to the finished product and cook it up!
+Now, it's time to add the last seasonings to the finished product and cook it up!
 Sprinkle with seasoning and spices to your liking.

 This time, I prepared the stuffed backstrap in the oven, preheating the over to almost 400 and then letting it cook for about 25 minutes.
 You could also place it on the grill and be just as well off, if not better.

 Products featured on Wide Open Spaces are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.

 Last But Not Least: Devour It Like It's Your Last Meal